SECURITYMADEINLU/DNS_WS/content_en/phase_4.md

 # Phase 4

-Proposition: why not integrate a DDos attack part by DNS amplification?

 ## Preparation
 * Number of participants *: 16 children (max), divided into 3 groups and 1 animator (without prejudice to local laws and regulations)
 *Equipment*: